build-on-aws/content/posts/prototyping-and-deploying-a-serverless-python-application-with-aws-application-composer/index.md

 ---
-title: Building a Serverless Python Workload with AWS Application Composer
+title: How I Used AWS Application Composer to Make Analyzing My Meetup Data Easy
-description: A step-by-step guide on creating a serverless application to retrieve Meetup data.
+description: A step-by-step guide on how I creatED a serverless application to retrieve Meetup data.
 tags:
   - serverless
   - python